 - This particular fund is focused on the Financials sector and therefore is less diversified.
 Therefore any small negative force in the sector has a greater impact on the returns.

 - Lack of availability of public information doesn’t help the investors much as the investment is not an informed one.

 This has been a guide to what is Private Equity ETF and its definition.
-Here we discuss an example of private equity ETF with its performance and risk overview along with a detail explanation.
+Here we discuss an example of a private equity ETF with its performance and risk overview along with a detailed explanation.
 You can learn more about from the following articles –